nktnet1/sync-request-curl/ROADMAP.md

       payload size is known.
 The value must use the `1*DIGIT` grammar, repeated outbound fields are rejected, and the decimal value must match the actual byte length of raw/JSON content or the known zero-length empty request.
-- [x] Restrict public request targets and followed redirects to absolute `http:`/`https:` URLs.
-Reject schemeless targets instead of allowing libcurl to guess a protocol, and reject non-HTTP schemes before they can reach the native transport.
-- [x] Disable libcurl's ambient proxy-environment discovery.
-Requests do not implicitly inherit `http_proxy`, `HTTPS_PROXY`, `ALL_PROXY`, or related variables; proxy routing remains an explicit future high-level option.
       Matching values (including leading zeroes) are preserved.
 Empty GET/DELETE/HEAD requests still do not gain a generated length, but an explicit non-zero length is rejected.
 This intentionally fixes the